APNIC Logo

 The APNIC Secretariat operates to serve its Members and the Asia Pacific Internet community stakeholders.
 Its activities are designed to help the APNIC community achieve APNIC's objectives.

-APNIC's open policy development process also invites stakeholders interested in Internet number resources from around the world (but mostly the Asia Pacific) to participate.
+The Secretariat facilitates the APNIC’s open policy development process that invites stakeholders interested in Internet number resources from around the world to participate.
 These include representatives from governments, regulators, educators, media, the technical community, civil society, and other not-for-profit organizations.